What is eduroam?

 - Lismore: Lab Service Desk R-Block, Level 1

-- Tweed: Student Service Desk Library, Level 1
+- Student Service Desk Library, Beachside Building A, Level 1

 The Service Desk staff are happy to provide assistance to visitors if connection documentation is available from your home organisation.